WHAT IS PROBATE?

 WHAT IS THE PRICE?

-Probate fees are particular to each estate and are calculated base on a specific state mandated fee schedule.
+Probate fees are particular to each estate or asset that is administered, and fees are calculated based on a specific state mandated fee schedule.